aclark4life/parse2plone/README.txt

 Getting started
 ---------------

+First, a few caveats:

+* A Plone site object must exist in the Zope2 instance database.
+By default in mr.importer, the site object is assumed to be called "Plone".

-Because it drives the author nuts whenever he has to dig for a recipe's options, here are this recipe's options::
+And because it drives the author nuts whenever he has to dig for a recipe's options, here are this recipe's options::

     [import]